 For your most challenging wrapping jobs, choose the papers in your collection that have the grid on the back so you can cut in a nice straight line and also align the sides of your gift correctly before you start folding.
 Again, it’s hard to know which papers will have the grid printed inside when you see them on the rolls in the store, but if you pick up a selection of the higher quality papers, at least a few will have grids I’m sure.
 It’s getting more and more common these days, thankfully!
 The paper I’m using here in these photos just came from my local grocery store, so you can find decent papers pretty much anywhere.

 If it’s at all possible, try to make sure you put your gift in a box.
 A box is just so much easier to wrap successfully than anything else and it gives a really nice presentation for just about any item.
 If you find a really nice present wrapping box, like those low, flat clothing boxes, definitely save them for next year because they can be hard to come by when you need them!

 These boxes with the lids that fit over the lower sections seem really nice and tidy at first, but the fact that the top is wider than the bottom can make them challenging to wrap if you’re going for really crisp corners and edges.
 Try to save these boxes for gifts where you just want to add a bow and some ribbon but no wrapping paper.
 Or you can get creative and just wrap the lid!

-Boxes with all flat sides work best for perfect wrapping jobs.
+Boxes with all flat sides work best when you’re trying to wrap Christmas presents perfectly.
 Like this one I stole out of the pantry: